Kenneth-Rakentine/Magic-Import/README.md

 Users install the add-in to Excel Spreadshet (_saved as .xlsm format_) via File > Options > Add-ins > Go... > browse > select downloaded .xlam file

-In "Developer" tab > "Macro Security", enable all macros & trust access to the VBA object model
+In "Developer" tab > "Macro Security", enable all macros & trust access to the VBA object model [_To show the Developer tab in Excel, go to File > Options > Customize Ribbon and check the "Developer" box in the right-hand list of main tabs, then click OK_]

 <img src="./macro_security.png">